JodyAbdulrazek/JodyAbdulrazek/README.md

 - 🌱 I’m currently learning ...
 New programming languages.
 - 💞️ I’m looking to collaborate on ...  a creative coding project that blends art and technology.
 - 📫 How to reach me ... you can reach me on jodyabdelrazek8@gmail.com.
 - 💞️ Student at Virginia commonwealth University.
-Double majoring in Compture Science and Communcation Arts
+Double majoring in Compture Science and Mathematics.
 - 😄 Pronouns: My pronouns are She/Her.